-Why do we pack seeds different to the other guys?
+Why do we pack seeds a bit different to the other guys?

-Every step of the way we pay attention to what we do and every little thing we do is for a reason.
+Every step of the way we pay attention to what we do, and every little thing we do is for a specific reason.

-The first is spillage from folks who pack cheaply in paper packets and baggies only.
+The first and most frustrating is spillage from other commercial sellers who pack cheaply in paper packets and baggies only.

-The bags never seal properly, and there is always loss, or even more frustrating is when the seeds arrive but when you open the packet you find that half of them are stuck to the glue, gum or tape that holds the packet together and are stuffed anyway.
-I really hate that.
+Even more frustrating is when the seeds arrive and look OK, but when you actually open the packet you find that half of them are stuck to the glue, gum or tape that holds the packet together, and the majority are stuffed anyway.